-HOMA-IR = plasma insulin (mU/L) plasma glucose (mmol/L)/22.5.
-WPF = whole pea flour; FPF = fractionated pea flour; WF = wheat flour. volunteers consumed 50 g portions of carbohydrate.
-The findings show a 45% lower peak rise in plasma glucose concentration from dried legumes.
+\HOMA-IR = plasma insulin (mU/t) \ plasma glucose (mmol/1)/22.5. \\ WPF = whole pea flour; PPF = fractionated pea flour; WF = wheat flour.

 In 1984, Thompson and others examined five leguminous foods, including chickpeas, and eight non-leguminous products considering their polyphenol concentrations and the blood glucose response in normal and diabetic volunteers.
 Their findings showed that for both normal and diabetic individuals, the leguminous foods resulted in lower blood glucose response, measured as the glycemic index, when compared to non-leguminous foods.
 The presence of large polymeric polyphenols in legumes showed a higher correlation with glycemic index response (Thompson et al., 1984).
 The negative relationship between polyphenols and blood glucose, although not clear, could be explained by the binding of tannins onto legume starches, thus reducing starch digestibility due to this binding (Thompson et al., 1984).
 The inhibition of amylase activity has also been reported and may affect starch digestibility.
 Other studies have suggested a reduction in protein - tannin complex digestibility in legumes, which may indirectly affect starch digestibility.
 A tight association between protein and starch has been found in legumes (Throne et al., 1983; Hawkins et al., 2005).
 Legumes contain twice as much protein compared to cereals, thus a possible protein-starch interaction in leguminous seeds contributes to their decreased glycemic response compared to cereals.
 In terms of antinutritive factors, they include enzyme inhibitors, phytates, and possibly lectins.
 Enzyme inhibitors such as amylase and sucrose have been shown to decrease the rate of carbohydrate digestion and absorption.
 However, these inhibitors can be deactivated by heat treatment (Throne et al., 1983).